You’re a go-getter, a peacekeeper, and a dreamer.

 Finally, relationships start to feel safe.
 You are learning to trust yourself, believe in your worth, and allow the past to be healed.

 I’m Arianna Smith. (she/her/hers).
 I’m a Licensed Professional Counselor providing individual counseling and EMDR therapy in Littleton, Colorado.

 I guide high-achieving, sensitive people in how to go from trying to please everyone to figuring out how to take care of themselves first.

 In therapy with me, you can learn how to:

-Feel happy, loveable, and whole regardless of what’s happening with your family, partner, or job.
+Feel happy, loveable, and whole regardless of how your family, partner, friend, or boss is feeling.

-Feel less triggered or overwhelmed by interactions with your partner, friends, or family.
+Feel less triggered or overwhelmed when receiving criticism from family, friends, or colleagues.

 Ask for what you want and say ‘no’ without guilt.